animade/robo-boogie/README.md

 ## Getting up and running

+There are a couple of things you'll need installed to begin:

 1. Node and NPM installed (a good guide is available [on Shape Shed](http://shapeshed.com/setting-up-nodejs-and-npm-on-mac-osx/))
 2. A PHP/MySQL server to run the API